aselewa/finemap-cancer/README.md

 ### Step 3.
 Annotations

-Annotations should be a bed-file with only the first 3 columns: chromosome, start, end.
+Annotations should be a `.bed` file with only the first 3 columns: chromosome, start, end.
 Chromosome should just be the number, no "chr" and should be in hg19/b37 coordinates.
 In your project directory, you should see a folder called `annotations/` Go into this.
 You should now see a folder called `{prefix}/` where `prefix` is what you choose in step 2.
 Place your annotation file (`.bed` extension in here).

 It may be useful to look at existing annotations that I placed at `/project2/xinhe/CANCER_GERMLINE/ANNOTATIONS/`